friendly/MLBlogos/README.md

   mutate(teamID = factor(teamID, levels = unique(teamID)))
 ```

-Get the name of the logo image file for each team:
+Get the file path of the logo image file for each team using
+`system.file()` to find the `img` filenames in the `png` directory of
+the package.

 ``` r
 teamSalaries <- teamSalaries |>